Rockety521/Enchants-Ahoy/Enchants Ahoy/readme.txt

-So, you're a nerd who likes to read the code, huh?
+So, you're a nerd who likes to read the code notes, huh?
 Welp, you will get what you want.

 (Also, please don't get insulted by the "nerd" part, I'm a nerd too, xD)